 - Sprinkle salt and pepper on top of the dates.

-- Place the stuffed dates on a baking sheet and bake at 400 degrees Fahrenheit for 10 minutes.
+- Place the stuffed dates on a baking sheet and bake at 400 degrees Fahrenheit for 10 minutes, then serve.

 - You can substitute other cheeses, nuts, or seeds according to your preference.